Ireneusz Roszkowski

 Ireneusz Roszkowski (24 March 1910 – 21 April 1996) was a Polish nobleman, professor, founder of modern Polish gynaecology and obstetrics, a humanist, precursor of prenatal medicine, a supporter of midwives.
-He was one of the most distinguished gynecologists of the 20th century.

 Early life and education

 Ireneusz Roszkowski born on 24 March 1909, in Łapy in the Białystok region, into a family with patriotic noble traditions, with the coat of arms Ogończyk, eldest son of Franciszek and Natalia (née Wnorowska).
 He had three brothers: Kazimierz, Stanisław and Józef; and three sisters: Jadwiga, Regina and Hanna.
 His maternal grandparents actively took part in the January Uprising (1863); both of them were deported to Siberia, never to return.
 His grandfather's brother Jan, also an insurgent, fled with raftmen to Gdańsk and then on to the United States.
 A need for education/training, self-development, work and mutual assistance reigned within the family.

 In 1928 he graduated from the Tadeusz Kościuszko High School in Łomża.
 He actively took part in the scouts.
 Even at this stage his organizational skills were obvious.
 In later years, he repeatedly stressed the importance of scouting in the education of the young.
 For a few years in high school he fenced with a passion.

 He began his studies at the University of Warsaw in the Faculty of Law, after passing the first year, he moved to the Faculty of Medicine.

 In 1935, he graduated from the Faculty of Medicine at Warsaw University.
 During his studies he attended lectures with such as professors: Mściwój Semerau-Siemianowski, Witold Orłowski, Adam Czyżewicz, Tadeusz Butkiewicz, Henryk Gromadzki, Dr. Roman Welman.
 During his studies he had to support himself, working as a lab technician with Professor Serkowski.
 He took an active part in student life.
 As the first head of construction of the Medical Student's Accommodation (Domu Medyka) on Oczki in Warsaw, he and a group of friends organized balls and film screenings to raise funds for the construction.
 He worked in the cardiology department with Professor (then Assistant Professor) Mściwój Semerau-Siemianowski.